-a.
+- a.
 Buffer areas shall be designed to form an opaque screen as plantings mature, for the purpose of mitigating the impact of abutting business USEs.
-Visual screening is required to a height of at least six (6) feet with intermittent visual obstruction to a height of at least twenty (20) feet.
+Visual screening is required to a height of at least six (6) feet with intermittent visual obstruction to a height of at least twenty (20) feet. - b.

-- b.
 The opaque screen may be composed of walls, FENCEs, landscaped berms or densely planted vegetation in a mix of deciduous and evergreen varieties, tolerant to the climatic conditions of Stow.
 At maturity, the portion of intermittent visual obstructions should not contain any completely unobstructed openings more than ten (10) feet wide. - c.
-Trees, shrubs, grass and ground cover which die or become diseased within the first year of installation, shall be replaced.
+Trees, shrubs, grass and ground cover which die or become diseased within the first year of installation, shall be replaced. - d.
+Existing trees shall be preserved to the extent feasible. - e.c.
+Trees and vegetation shall be native when possible.
+The deeper root systems of native plant materials encourage infiltration, recharging groundwater tables and increasing base flows.

-3.3.5.18 Maximum Height of Structures
+3.3.5.198 Maximum Height of Structures